 Our flagship contract is the M25 improvement programme, one of the world's busiest motorways.
 This mega infrastructure project, working in joint venture with Balfour Beatty, was completed in time for the 2012 Olympic Games.

-The team delivered the £1 billion widening project several weeks early – along with significant savings, shared with the Highways Agency.
+The team delivered the £1 billion widening project several weeks early – along with significant savings, shared with the Highways England.
 The challenging, fast-track programme of £1 million turnover per day over a three year period was achieved with minimal disruption to traffic flows.

 The project team is now delivering the £321 million later upgraded sections of the M25.